ThomasBaruzier/android-chroot/README.md

 This script uses root capabilities to be able to run.
 Please read this ENTIRE readme to limit the risk of harming your device, or even brick it.
 I really encourage you to use this tool with care, as I almost bricked my device and wiped all my data while developing it.
 Please see [#Limitations/UNSAFE](https://github.com/ThomasBaruzier/android-chroot/blob/main/README.md#limitations) for further details.

 ## Description:
-The Android Chroot Script is a bash script to conveniently run a chrooted Linux distribution on your Android device.
+This repo mainly consists of a bash script to conveniently run a chrooted Linux distribution on your Android device.

 ## Features:
 1. **Chroot Environment**: The script sets up a chroot environment, isolating the Linux distribution from your Android system, ensuring an independent environment for running Linux applications.